Get High and Secure: Life Insurance for Marijuana Users

 - Inflammation caused by some autoimmune disorders like ulcerative colitis or arthritis.

 Many insurers will rate the case based on the frequency of use.
 Some companies may offer their best rates for occasional users.
 However, companies vary on what they consider occasional.
-Currently, there is at least one company that will allow someone using marijuana four times per week to get their best class.
 For this reason, the key is to let your independent agent know your actual usage so that they can then find the company that has the most favorable class and rate.
+See below how widely rates can vary.

 DO INSURERS TEST FOR MARIJUANA